pomdtr/sunbeam/www/frontend/docs/reference/config.md

 The config will be searched in the following locations in order:

 - `$SUNBEAM_CONFIG`
+- `$PWD/sunbeam.json`, and all parent directories
 - `$XDG_CONFIG_HOME/sunbeam/sunbeam.json` if `XDG_CONFIG_HOME` is set
 - `$HOME/.config/sunbeam/config.json`

-If no config is found, sunbeam will create one.
+If no config is found, and the `SUNBEAM_CONFIG` environment variable is not set, a default config will be created.

+This fallback mechanism allows you to have a project specific configs, and a global config.

 ```json
 {